-SG&A expenses for the three months ended June 30, 2018 primarily include the following: \$6 million in ERP implementation expenses relating to the separation from USS, \$4 million in employee salary and benefits and \$2 million in professional, consulting and legal fees.
+SG&A expenses for the three months ended September 30, 2018 primarily includes the following: \$4 million in corporate and administrative employee salaries and benefits, \$4 million in ERP implementation expenses relating to the separation from USS, and \$2 million in fees related to management services provided by an affiliate of Bedrock during the period.
 Costs related to the establishment of our new cloud based ERP system do not qualify as a software intangible because the arrangement is a cloud-based hosting license.